Cambridge-Sustainable-Computing-Lab/Green-Algorithms-HPCdashboard/README.md

-# GA4HPCDASHBOARD
+# GA4HPCDASHBOARD: Deployment notes

 Repository used to setup the Green Algorithms dashboards, using [Grafana](https://grafana.com/) and a database.
+This allows you to examine HPC usage over time, with helpful graphs, charts, etc.

 The instructions for running the end-to-end demo are a little different.
 See bottom of page.